directus-labs/guest-authoring/directus-job-board-platform/index.md

 export default JobList;
 ```

 The update implements the following features:

 - Search functionality: Users can search jobs by title, description, or location using the search input.
 - Job type filtering: A dropdown allows users to filter jobs by type (Full-time, Part-time, Contract, or All).
 - Salary range filtering: Users can set minimum and maximum salary ranges.
 - Reactive filtering: The `createMemo` function creates a reactive filtered job list based on the search query and filter criteria.
+-
 ![Job listing with search and filter](<Screenshot 2024-07-02 at 11.55.27.png>)

-## Implementing job application functionality
+## Implementing Job Applications

-Create a new file named `ResumeForm.tsx` in your components folder and add the code snippets below for the resume url inputs.
+Create a new file named `ResumeForm.tsx` in your `components` directory and add the code snippets below for the Resume URL form inputs.

 ```jsx
 import { createSignal } from "solid-js";